aryn-ai/sycamore/docs/source/sycamore/connectors/elasticsearch.md

 ds.write.elasticsearch(url=url, index_name=index_name, wait_for_completion=wait_for_completion)
 ```

-More information can be found in the {doc}`API documentation </APIs/data_preparation/docsetwriter>`.
-A demo of the writer can also be found in the {notebook}`https://github.com/aryn-ai/sycamore/blob/main/notebooks/elasticsearch-writer.ipynb`.
+More information can be found in the {doc}`API documentation <../APIs/docsetwriter>`.
+A demo of the writer can also be found in the [demo notebook](https://github.com/aryn-ai/sycamore/blob/main/notebooks/elasticsearch-writer.ipynb).

 ## Reading from Elasticsearch